 This Doraemon is famous for CSS3 compatibility testing.
 Try it in Internet Explorer 8 or below and have a nice day.

 Now you are looking at a cat built completely with code!
 Too bad the CSS3 can’t generate sound effects, at least for now.

 “Being a nerd, I’ve made some nerdy creations – a Mario mushroom, the Triforce, a Pokéball, and Kirby.
 For those that use dinosaur browsers, there’s a screenshot of what it’s supposed to look like.”

-The CSS3 is so great that it can also be used to build fundamental asset for web design, such as these patterns.
+The CSS3 is so great that it can also be used to build fundamental assets for web design, such as these patterns.

-BonBon are sweet CSS3 buttons created with a goal in mind: sexy looking, really flexible buttons with the most minimalistic markup as possible.
+BonBon are sweet CSS3 buttons created with a goal in mind: sexy-looking, really flexible buttons with the most minimalistic markup possible.

 Amazing?
 Yes.
 These icons are built by rounded corners, shadows, gradients, rgba, pseudo-elements, and transforms, with the help of certain tools such as westciv’s tools and Border Radius.

 Another set of social media icons that show the possibilities of the CSS3 in creating usable icons.

 “Peculiar is a free icon package made only in CSS.
 It was created for sites and web applications that depend on fewer HTTP requests as possible or don’t need to use any image at all.”